Intelligent Agent eXecution Tracker (IAXT)

 Replit Agent, Devin, Bolt, v0

 Browser-hosted code generators.
 Nothing executes locally.
-Out of scope by design — the chat transcript on the vendor's site is the only audit surface.
+Out of scope by design.
+The chat transcript on the vendor's site is the only audit surface.

 File contents